indigodavid/indigodavid/README.md

-- 👋 Hi, I’m @indigodavid.
-I am changing my career to become a Software Developer.
-I learned basic programming on Java and C a few years ago, but I am catching up with the current technologies.
-I used to create websites on HTML5 and CSS3 as well.
+### 👋 Hi, I'm David Vera Castillo

+- 🧑🏻‍💻 I'm a Software Developer with a background in Electronics Engineering in Telecommunications.
+- 🤔 I'm always eager to learn new technologies.
-- 👀 I’m interested in coding Java and eventually learning MacOS coding, Obj-C, Swift, among others.
+- 👀 I’m know CSS, HTML, Javascript, Java, and a bit of C. I am learning React, Ruby, Swift, among other technologies.
-- 🌱 I’m currently learning Java, Javascript, and modern programming skills.
-- 💞️ I’m looking to collaborate on any software as a Junior developer until I get more experience in the field.
-I also would like to collaborate on ARM-based software since I am interested in the new Apple Processors capabilities (M1, M1 Pro, and M1 MAX).
+- 💞️ I’m looking to collaborate on different kinds of software projects to hone my problem solving skills.
+- 💻 I also would like to collaborate on ARM-based software since I am interested in the new Apple Processors capabilities (M1, M1 Pro, and M1 MAX).
 - 📫 People can reach me by email: indigodavid@gmail.com.

 <!---